tomjanus/openresearch2024-presentation/slides.md

 ## Funding

-This project was funded by the [University of Manchester](https://www.manchester.ac.uk/) and the [FutureDams](https://www.futuredams.org/) project.
+This research was funded by the [University of Manchester](https://www.manchester.ac.uk/) and the [FutureDams](https://www.futuredams.org/) project.

 <table style="border: 0px hidden white;margin-left:auto;margin-right:auto;">
   <tr>